3Teeth: Metawar and Endex (2018–present)

-While touring in support of Metawar in 2019, the band recorded one original track and two cover songs for the film Guns Akimbo.
+While touring in support of Metawar in 2019, the band recorded two cover songs for the film Guns Akimbo.
 Their cover of "You Spin Me Round (Like a Record)" by Dead or Alive was featured in the film's trailer, and it was later announced that the second cover song would be "The Ballroom Blitz", originally recorded by The Sweet.

-Following its release, Metawar became the band's most commercially successful album, debuting at No. 23 on Billboard and at No. 28 on the iTunes Top Albums chart as well as the No. 1 album on the iTunes Metal charts.
+Following its release, Metawar became the band's most commercially successful album, debuting at No. 23 on Billboard.
 The album also debuted at No. 82 on Billboards Top Album Sales chart for the week of July 20, 2019, and at No. 3 on Billboards Heatseekers Albums for the same week.
 With the release of Metawar, 3Teeth themselves charted at No. 25 on Billboards Emerging Artists chart.

 On August 6, 2021, the band released a song titled "Paralyze" featuring punk rap group Ho99o9.
 The song was produced by Mick Gordon.
 On May 3, 2023, the band released a song titled "Merchant of the Void" featuring Mick Gordon.
 They also announced that they will be releasing a new song each month until the album is out.
 On May 31, 2023, the band released the song "Slum Planet" featuring Mick Gordon.
 "Scorpion", the fourth single from the upcoming album, was released on June 30, 2023.
 The single release accompanied the official announcement that the band's fourth album, EndEx, would be released on September 22, 2023.
 "Drift", the fifth single from the upcoming album, was released on July 26, 2023.
 "Higher than Death", the sixth single from the album, was released on August 24, 2023.
 On July 15, 2025, the band released a cover of "Civil War" by Guns N' Roses.